wp-plugins/flickr-shortcode-importer/readme.txt

 There is no restore functionality.
 Backup beforehand or be prepared to revert every transformed post by hand.

+= Options =
+* Set limit of posts to be processed
+* Set first [flickr] image as featured image or not

 = Handled shortcode samples =
 * [flickr id="5348222727" thumbnail="small" overlay="false" size="large" group="" align="none"]